CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted description that excels at completeness and distinctiveness by explicitly defining when to use it versus a related simpler skill.
+This is a well-crafted description that excels at completeness and distinctiveness by explicitly defining both when to use it and when NOT to use it (deferring simple requests to another skill).
 The trigger terms are natural and varied.
-The main weakness is that the specific capabilities could be more concrete—listing specific actions like 'analyzes error logs, modifies task code, re-runs failed tasks' would strengthen specificity.
+The main weakness is that the specific capabilities could be more concrete—listing specific actions like error log analysis, task modification, or retry logic would strengthen it further.

 Suggestions